Dalian Tram: Fleet

-Depots & termini
+Depots and termini

-There are two depots: Beihekou depot and Mingzhu Square depot.
+There are two depots: Beihekou depot and Minzhu Square depot.

-The termini are – Haizhiyun Park, Xinggong Jie, Xiaopingdao Qian, & the Dalian Railway Station.
+The termini are – Haizhiyun Park, Huale Square, Xinggong Street, Heishijiao and Xiaopingdao Qian.

-Alignment & Interchanges
+Alignment and interchanges

 Most tram routes are on unreserved tracks in the middle of the roads.
 Track beds on unreserved portions are laid on concrete.
 At some crossings, trolleybus lines cross tram lines.
 Recently, route 202 has been re-laid partly on reserved track, and at the side of the road.
-That route started running low floor trams, which also runs in unreserved portions & route 201.
+That route started running low floor trams, which also runs in unreserved portions and route 201.

 Interchange with Dalian's light railway is possible at Dalian Railway Station.

-Route No. 201 begins at Sea Rhythm Park (however due to construction work at this site the line currently begins at Huale Square).
-The line runs along Lu Xun Road, Century Street, Changjiang Road to end at Xinggong Street and Xian Road, traveling through 27 Square, 38 Square, Democracy Square, Dalian Railway Station, the North Post Bridge (Dalian Bus Terminal) and Wuyi Square.
+Route 201 begins at Haizhiyun Park (however due to construction work at this site the line currently begins at Huale Square).
+The line runs along Huale Street, Luxun Road, Shiji Street, Changjiang Road to end at Xinggong Street, traveling through Erqi Square, Sanba Square, Minzhu Square, Shengli Bridge, Dalian Railway Station and Wuyi Square.
 DL3000-type vehicles, the tram for 27 Taiwan, in the 20th century, after 30 years of Japanese occupation during the production, were modified in 2007 (and thus some people model themselves after the word "reform" of the alphabet the first letter of the word "G", but actually this letter does not exist in models), and 15 sets of Dalian Tram Bus Group plant in 2007 – 2008 production of "Dalian" and brand DL6WA mixed-type articulated tram.

-Route No. 202 begins at Xiaoping Island (Service starts at Qixianling) and runs along Huangpu, Zhongshan Road and Xi'an Roads to end at Xinggong Street, traveling through Qixianling, High-tech Park, Heishijiao, 2nd Hospital of Dalian Medical University, Xinghai Square, Peace Square, and Liberation Square, to the Xi'an Road commercial area.
+Route 202 begins at Xiaopingdao and runs along Huangpu Road, Zhongshan Road and Xi'an Road to end at Xinggong Street, traveling through Qixianling, Dalian Maritime University, Heishijiao, Xinghai Park, Xinghai Square and Jiefang Square, to the Xi'an Road commercial area.
 The line operates 40 trams of DL6WA type.

-202 Road extension point in the estuary, along the Port Arthur South, Guo waterways, MA North line, end zone at Port Arthur.
-Elevated across the board, using two dynamic two drag rail transportation vehicles, is actually completely unrelated with the 202 tram independent light rail line, due to rail traffic engineering to avoid the cumbersome approval process and to the existing tram relatively simple procedure Line extension project in the name, it had this name.